-- 1. Do one of the following to refresh the web page until the second set of questions appears: - Click in the Firefox browser window and press F5. - Right-click in the Firefox browser window and select the Reload icon. - 2.
-Repeat Steps 2 through 16 of the preceding procedure to add another macro step for the second set of three questions and answers at the second location on the web page. - 3.
-Do one of the following to refresh the web page until the third set of questions appears: - Click in the Firefox browser window and press F5. - Right-click in the Firefox browser window and select the Reload icon. - 4.
-Repeat Steps 2 through 16 of "Recording a Macro for Challenge-Response Logins" on page 202 to add another macro step for the third set of three questions and answers at the third location on the web page.
+- 1. Do one of the following to refresh the web page until the second set of questions appears: - Click in the TruClient browser window and press F5. - Right-click in the TruClient browser window and select the Reload icon. - Repeat Steps 2 through 14 of "Recording a Macro for Challenge-Response Logins" on page 255 to add another macro step for the second set of three questions and answers at the second location on the web page.

+- 3. Do one of the following to refresh the web page until the third set of questions appears: - Click in the TruClient browser window and press F5. - Right-click in the TruClient browser window and select the Reload icon. - 4.
+Repeat Steps 2 through 14 of "Recording a Macro for Challenge-Response Logins" on page 255 to add another macro step for the third set of three questions and answers at the third location on the web page.